visgl/deck.gl/docs/developer-guide/performance.md

 The server can send data to the client more efficiently using binary formats, e.g. [protobuf](https://developers.google.com/protocol-buffers), [Arrow](https://arrow.apache.org/) or simply a custom binary blob.

 Some deck.gl applications use web workers to load data and generate attributes to get the processing off the main thread.
-Modern worker implementations allow ownership of typed arrays to be [transferred directly](https://developer.mozilla.org/en-US/docs/Web/API/Worker/postMessage#Parameters) between threads at virtualy no cost, bypassing serialization and deserialization of JSON objects.
+Modern worker implementations allow ownership of typed arrays to be [transferred directly](https://developer.mozilla.org/en-US/docs/Web/API/Worker/postMessage#Parameters) between threads at virtually no cost, bypassing serialization and deserialization of JSON objects.

 #### Supply binary blobs to the data prop